FRENCH SOUNDS FOR BEGINNERS

 What the main French sounds are

-And how to take your first steps to get them right
+And how to take your first steps to pronounce them correctly.

 Let’s get started!